bevyengine/rfcs/rfcs/52-unstable_features.md

 ## Summary

-Accepting PRs for new features that may not have reach the high bar we set for Bevy, and disable their changes with a feature gate.
+Experimental new features are merged into main behind a feature gate before stabilization.

 ## Motivation

 Some features would benefit from iterative work in Bevy, but that may be hard to do when a PRs need a high level of quality to be merged in.

 In this RFC, "feature" means the new feature or change under development, and "feature gate" the conditional compilation flag. "unstable" means a feature that is subject to change, not something that will break Bevy.